-- Weigh out the weight of the egg in flour. (mine was 66 grams)
+- Weigh out flour to match the egg weight. (mine was 66 grams)

-- Weigh out the weight of the egg in sugar.
+- Weigh out sugar to match the egg weight.
 (66 grams)

-- Weigh out the weight of the egg in butter/margarine.
+- Weigh out butter/margarine to match the egg weight.
 (66 grams)

 - Combine these three ingredients.